Divorce AttorneyCall Now

 Some couples want to avoid expensive litigation in family law court.
 In these cases, divorce mediation can be an affordable solution.
 In mediation, couples meet with a neutral mediator who will help them settle their issues and formalize those agreements in legal documents.
 Mediation can help agreeable parties save thousands of dollars.
 Best of all, I offer a flat fee for mediation services.

-To receive a free case evaluation and learn more about my representation call my office at (916) 250-1610.
+To schedule a consultation and learn more about my representation call my office at (916) 250-1610.

 The majority of my clients retain me to file or respond to a petition for dissolution of marriage.
 As a Modesto divorce attorney, I do everything in my power to achieve an optimal outcome for my clients with respect to division of property, child support, spousal support, and custody.
 Those clients who contact me early in their divorce often experience better outcomes as we have more time to prepare and impose deadlines upon the other party.

 Nothing is more important than a parent’s relationship with their child.
 Accordingly, child custody is one of the most frequently litigated issues in family court, and with good reason.
 Some parties utilize domestic abuse allegations and involve government agencies to gain the upper hand in child custody.
 The other parent may even deny your court-ordered custody or visitation rights by keeping your children from you.
 When faced with a spouse who uses custody as a weapon many clients find it beneficial to hire an aggressive child custody attorney.
 Low-cost Modesto divorce lawyer Michael Benavides represents clients in contested child custody proceedings and custody mediation.